John H. Starin: Early life and education

 Starin was born in Sammonsville, Fulton County (then a part of Montgomery County), New York.
 He was the grandson of Thomas Sammons.

 Starin pursued academic studies in Esperance, New York, where he began the study of medicine in 1842.

 Business career

-He first established and operated a drug and medicine business in Fultonville, New York, from 1845–1858.
+He first established and operated a drug and medicine business in Fultonville, New York, from 1845 to 1858.
 From 1848–1852, he also served as Postmaster of Fultonville.

 Starin entered the freight and logistics business as the founder and president of the Starin City River & Harbor Transportation Co.

 By the mid 1870's Starin was considered the "heaviest operator in the freight business in the United States."

 From 1883–1909, he served as president of Fultonville National Bank.
 He engaged in railroading and served as member of the New York City Rapid Transit Commission.
 Starin also director of the North River Bank, in New York City, and the Mohawk River National Bank.